slimmgrimm/byte-sized-web/README.md

 Scroll to the bottom to see React documentation.
 The rest of this is my todo list to keep track of my ideas.

 # Project Tasks
+- [x] Convert homepage HTML into components
-- Create blog folder for articles
+- [ ] Create blog folder for articles
-- Add node and redirects for new webpages
+- [ ] Add node and redirects for new webpages
-- Create components for adding new blog posts easily
+- [ ] Create components for adding new blog posts easily